 7 Questions to Ask Yourself About Erectile Dysfunction

 Overweight men are more likely to have ED.
-Unfortunately, many men tend to overeat and get very little exercise, and they never think about how being overweight can affect their ability to perform in the bedroom.
-But it does.
 If you are carrying too many pounds, it is time to get serious about losing weight; check with your doctor and begin the journey back to a healthy life.

 Often men who smoke will experience problems getting and maintaining an erection.
 Smoking can damage blood vessels, and restrict the flow of blood.

 While you might think that drinking a lot of alcohol makes you sexy, it can actually keep you from having an erection.
 If you want to enjoy an evening of sexual intercourse with your partner, try and limit your alcohol consumption to only one or two drinks.